 PMS Bites are delicious and healthy treats specifically designed for women when we need it most.
 All bites contain all-natural, vegan, and gluten-free ingredients along with a blend of Siberian ginseng, chamomile, and dandelion root, commonly taken herbs for bloating, cramping, and irritability.

-Between 70 and 80 calories a pop, you can experience comfort without guilt.
+You can experience comfort without guilt with only between 70 and 80 calories a pop.
 These two chocolaty and rich bites are the perfect hybrids between a classic chocolate truffle and brownie batter is finished with a premium, cocoa powder and coconut palm sugar.

 Status: OUT OF BUSINESS